 Truth 10: The Holy Spirit is received by faith (Gal 3:14).

 Did you fast and pray to receive Jesus?
 Didn’t think so.
-You just received by faith.
+You received by faith.
 It’s exactly the same with the Holy Spirit.
 How do we receive the promise of the Spirit?
 By faith (Gal 3:14)!
-“If you then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give the Holy Spirit to those who ask Him!”
-(Lk 11:13).
-Here Jesus is saying that the Holy Spirit is freely given to all who ask.
+“If you then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give the Holy Spirit to those who ask him” (Luke 11:13).
 Don’t let anyone tell you that you must do stuff to earn what God freely gives.
 Jesus already did it all.
 “Until now you have not asked for anything in my name.
 Ask and you will receive, and your joy will be complete.”
-(Jn 16:24)
+(John 16:24)

-In this post we looked at 10 myths surrounding the Person of the Holy Spirit.
-In the next post we’ll look at 10 myths surrounding the work of the Holy Spirit.
-Stay tuned!
+In this article we looked at 10 myths surrounding the Person of the Holy Spirit.
+In the my next article we’ll look at 10 myths surrounding the work of the Holy Spirit.